 Select WMAs only.
 Contact the appropriate field office for details.
 Youth deer seasons are offered on the following WMAs (reference individual WMA listings for dates): Atchafalaya Delta, Attakapas, Bayou Macon, Big Lake, Bodcau, Boeuf, Buckhorn, Clear Creek, Camp Beauregard, Dewey W. Wills, Grassy Lake, J.C.
 Sonny Gilbert, Joyce, Maurepas Swamp, Pass-a-Loutre, Pearl River, Pomme de Terre, Richard K. Yancey, Russell Sage, Sabine, Sabine Island, Salvador/Timken, Sandy Hollow, Sherburne, Spring Bayou, Tangipahoa Parish School Board, Thistlethwaite, Tunica Hills and West Bay.

-Youth lottery hunts are offered on the following WMAs (reference Individual WMA listing for dates): Atchafalaya Delta, Buckhorn, Dewey W. Wills, Floyd Ward McElroy, Point-Aux-Chenes, Richard K. Yancey, and Sherburne WMAs.
-Completed lottery applications must be returned no later than Sept.
-1 for all pre-application lottery deer hunts.
+Youth lottery hunts are offered on the following WMAs (reference Individual WMA listing for dates): Atchafalaya Delta, Buckhorn, Dewey W. Wills, Floy Ward McElroy, Pointe-Aux-Chenes, Richard K. Yancey, and Sherburne WMAs.
+Completed lottery applications must be returned no later than Aug.
+31 for all pre-application lottery deer hunts.

-Floy Ward McElroy and Loggy Bayou WMAs will have an open youth dove hunt.
-Loggy Bayou WMA hunt will be the first Saturday of the Mourning Dove Season, and Floy Ward McElroy WMA hunt will be the second weekend (Saturday and Sunday) of the Mourning Dove Season.
+Loggy Bayou WMAs will have an open youth dove hunt the first Saturday of the Mourning Dove Season.
 Sandy Hollow WMA will have a youth dove hunt the first Saturday of the Mourning Dove Season.
 See Sandy Hollow WMA regulations for details.

 Select WMAs only.
 Contact the appropriate field office for details.
 Youth turkey seasons are offered on the following WMAs (reference individual WMA listings for dates): Big Lake, Bodcau and J.C.
 Sonny Gilbert.

 Youth lottery hunts will be offered on the following WMAs (reference individual WMA listings for dates and status of hunt as a lottery or open, non-lottery hunt): Clear Creek, Fort Polk-Vernon, Pearl River, Peason Ridge, Pomme de Terre, Richard K. Yancey, Sherburne, Spring Bayou, Tunica Hills, and West Bay.
 Completed lottery applications must be returned no later than Feb.
 8 for all pre-application lottery turkey hunts.

 WMAs with youth lottery hunts are closed to all activities except turkey hunting by authorized youth hunt participants, shooting range use, and fishing on the day(s) of the youth hunt.
 Only one turkey is allowed to be taken during lottery hunts.